A-Hoenig/student-AI/README.md

 * It will flag students who are likely to struggle in achieving passing grades, enabling timely intervention.
 * The dashboard will generate reports listing students who may require additional support or resources.

+### Dashboard Pages:

+1. **Project Summary** - An introduction to the business requirement and key features of the dataset.
+Also an bsic instruction of how to use the dashboard
+2. **Project Hypothesis and evaluation** - presentation of the project hyposthesis and potential outcomes
+3. **Exploratory Data Analysis (EDA)** - EDA of the dataset and explanation of the dataset strengths and weaknesses
+4. **Report Generator** Page to generate a report of all students enrolled in the school in danger of not reaching a passing grade in Math.
+The user will be able to selecte the passing grade as a percentage
+5. **Prediction Engine** - Page to allow the counsellor to input all known variables about a new student (or changes in circumstance of a known student) and predict the current score probablilty.
+6. **Technical Explanations** Summary page for education experts interested in the model training steps and performance levels.

 ## Unfixed Bugs

 ## Deployment
 ### Heroku